 - There are many who use Triberr that don’t automate (Kristi Hines shares a great practice for using Triberr)

 Triberr isn’t just a join and you’re in.
-It’s by invitation only, though here are a few ideas on how to get an invite.
+It’s by invitation only, though here are a few ideas on.

 So how does one gain value from Triberr if you’re not in a tribe?
 A couple of ways (Full disclosure: I’m not a member of Triberr):